insta-code1/Webpack-Code-Splitting-React-App/README.md

-Taking an existing React App and then implementing Webpack to split vendor.js, bundle.js and Routes.
+taking an existing React App and then implementing Webpack to split vendor.js, bundle.js and Routes.

 Then making the project production ready for deployment for AWS EBS.